 5G and the future

 While 4G networks (that use Internet Protocol, or IP, broadband connectivity and are reaction-based) have dominated the connectivity landscape, AI and its various sub-categories, including machine learning and deep learning, have been evolving, ready to provide individuals with 5G networks that address the poor efficiency of the spectrums we saw with 4G.

-One solution that can be offered through 5G is the use of dynamic spectrum allocation (DSA), a deployment used in countries that still broadcast analog television signals.
+One solution that can be offered through 5G is dynamic spectrum allocation (DSA), a deployment used in countries that still broadcast analog television signals.

-In other words, 5G is predictive and proactive, and in itself will generate the need for real-time, automated decision making.
+In other words, 5G is predictive and proactive, and in itself, will generate the need for real-time, automated decision making.